The Natural Herbal Testosterone Booster Guide

 I have been pretty obsessed about natural testosterone optimization for roughly five years now.
 So obsessed actually that it has become my job.
-During this time of natural hormone optimization, I’ve personally tested and researched an absolutely ridiculous amount of different herbal testosterone boosters, and in this post, I’m going to break down their effects, and the science (or in some cases the lack of it) behind them.
+During this time of natural hormone optimization, I’ve personally tested and researched an absolutely ridiculous amount of different herbal testosterone boosters, and in this post, I’m going to break down all the different effects these herbal testosterone booster have, and the science (or in some cases the lack of it) behind them.

-Keep in mind that this article is about testosterone boosting herbs.
+Keep in mind that this article is about herbal testosterone boosters.
 The list doesn’t include any isolated vitamins, minerals, amino-acids, or fatty acids (not that some of those wouldn’t be effective in raising & maintaining testosterone levels, they’re just beyond the scope of this article).

-NOTE: There’s about 30 herbs in this list, but not all of them are something I would recommend to a friend.
+NOTE: There’s about 30 herbal testosterone boosters in this list, but not all of them are something I would recommend to a friend.
 The bad ones are included only so that you’ll know what to avoid.
 Also note that the list is not in any particular order of effectiveness.

-So, without further ramblings, let’s check out the herbals:
+So, without further ramblings, let’s check out these herbal testosterone boosters:

 Forskolin (Coleus Forskohlii) is not that popular of a herb when it comes to boosting testosterone levels.
 It’s actually marketed as a fat burner, and mainly to desperate women, by no other than the ridiculous TV persona; Dr. Oz.

-But Dr. Oz and the fat melting claims aside, forskolin can actually be a potent testosterone booster.
+But Dr. Oz and the fat melting claims aside, forskolin can actually be a potent herbal testosterone booster for men.